I've Been Loving You Too Long: Live performances

 The Turners can be seen performing the song at Madison Square Garden in the Rolling Stones concert film Gimme Shelter (1970).
 Their version differs from the original because they added an additional section with an explicit interaction.
 During their live performances they simulated oral sex.
 Tina caressed the microphone and moaned while Ike made suggestive slurping noises.
 Prior to Tina, a former member of the Kings of Rhythm named Jimmy Thomas would perform that song.
 In her autobiography I, Tina, she said: Then when Jimmy left, I started singing the song, because it was a very good show song, and I started mimicking Jimmy, but putting my own female thing into it.
 I was really involved with that song in the beginning.
 Then I became bored with it, but Ike wouldn't let me stop.
 He started making those noises in the background, and it became really pornographic.
 Embarrassing.
 But the people loved it.

 Track listing

-Johnny Diesel version
+Diesel version

-In 1992 Australian musician, Diesel recorded the song for his ARIA Chart number 1 album, The Lobbyist (1993).
-It was released as the third and final single and peaked at number 41 on the Australian ARIA Chart on 29 November 1993.
+In 1992 Australian musician Diesel recorded the song for his third studio album, The Lobbyist (1993).
+It was released as the third and final single and peaked at number 41 on the Australian ARIA Singles Chart on 29 November 1993.